anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/README.md

 - Mask  -> This is ground-truth.
 Hence only resize based on epoch was only used.
 - Depth -> This is ground-truth.
 Hence only resize based on epoch was only used.
 - Test Images -> Only resize was used.
 Wanted to keep all other parameters intact as present in original image.
 - Results and logs of the same are shown as below.
+Mask prediction quality is seen as going down.
 ###### Mask Prediction
 ![Mask_Prediction](https://github.com/anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/blob/master/Images/S17_MP_0530.jpg)
 ###### Mask Ground-Truth